SEO Siloing: How to build a website silo architecture

 Generic Charity / Individual Giving

 The entire website should focus on the nature and benefit of giving.
 In discussing the larger organization, there should always be an emphasis on individuals to give what they can and how easy and rewarding it is to give.
-There should be generic information about charities and what a charity is and how it operates with an emphasis on using common charity language to make the site relevant for all generic charity keywords.
+There should be generic information about charities, what a charity is, and how it operates, with an emphasis on using common charity language to make the site relevant for all generic charity keywords.

-Add 5–10 articles to the directory making use of the keywords listed below:
+Add 5–10 articles to the /charitygiving/ directory using the keywords listed below:

 - charitable giving